Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Further Related Work

 \section{Further Related Work}

 \paragraph{Measurement error.}

-Data science methods for error-contaminated data have a long history, dating back at least to the early days of econometrics (e.g., \cite{frisch1934statistical}; see \cite{annurev:/content/journals/10.1146/annurev-economics-080315-015058} for a review).
-Research in this area has remains active and has even gained momentum in recent years.
+Data science methods for error-contaminated data have a long history, dating back at least to econometrics (e.g., \cite{frisch1934statistical}; see \cite{annurev:/content/journals/10.1146/annurev-economics-080315-015058} for a review).
+Research in this area has remained active and has even gained momentum in recent years.
 One reason for this renewed interest is the push to relax many standard assumptions (such as linearity and independence), which has led to more complex methodological developments.
-For examples, the fruitful results in binary regression \citep{chen2011marginal}, generalized linear models \citep{stefanski1987conditional}, instrumental variable models \citep{jiang2020measurement}, and survival analysis \citep{prentice1982covariate, yan2015corrected}.
-However, many of the existing measurement error methods \citep{loh2012high,jiang2023high} are highly model-dependent, which makes them hard to use when the form of the ground truth model is unknown.
+Examples include fruitful results in binary regression \citep{chen2011marginal}, generalized linear models \citep{stefanski1987conditional}, instrumental variable models \citep{jiang2020measurement}, and survival analysis \citep{prentice1982covariate, yan2015corrected}, classification problem by neural network \citep{yi2021improved, wang2022out, yi2023breaking}.
+However, many of the existing methods \citep{loh2012high,jiang2023high} are highly model-dependent, makes them hard to use when the form of the ground truth model is unknown.

 Another standard model-free method is deconvolution, which has been developed to estimate the density of the error-free variable when observations are error-contaminated \citep{fan1991optimal,hall2009deconvolution,belomestny2021density}, without requiring the structure of the model.
 Within this framework, kernel smoothing techniques are employed to estimate the density of the error-free data.
 However, a significant limitation hampers existing deconvolution techniques: the curse of dimensionality.
-This issue severely restricts their utility for tasks involving moderate to high dimensions variables.
+This issue severely restricts their utility for tasks involving moderate- to high-dimensional variables.